aashiagrawal/cell_simulation/README.md

 **Bold** and _Italic_ and `Code` text

-To begin the cell simulation process, the foundation of the model must be programmed first.
-In this case, populating a grid with cells should be the first task.
 To start this task, a cell class must be created to create an instance for each cell and a grid class must be created to store a dictionary with a list of the cells.
 When initializing a cell object, the attributes that need to be defined are radius, x position, and y position.